 February 25, 2015

-Edgewood, NY – CPI Aerostructures, Inc. (“CPI Aero®”) (NYSE MKT: CVU) has been awarded a $49 million indefinite-delivery/indefinite-quantity contract from the United States Air Force to provide structural modification kits for the T-38C Pacer Classic III (PC III) aircraft structural modification program.
+Edgewood, NY – CPI Aerostructures, Inc. (“CPI Aero®”) (NYSE American: CVU) has been awarded a $49 million indefinite-delivery/indefinite-quantity contract from the United States Air Force to provide structural modification kits for the T-38C Pacer Classic III (PC III) aircraft structural modification program.
 The Air Force Life Cycle Management Center, Hill Air Force Base, Utah is the contracting activity for this contract, which is a small business set aside.

 The T-38C is a twin engine, two seat, supersonic jet trainer used by Air Education Training Command as an advanced trainer in Specialized Undergraduate Pilot Training.
 As per the terms of the contract, CPI Aero will provide structural modifications kits as part of a modification program designed to enhance operational capability while improving flight safety, reliability, and maintainability.
 PC III will replace vital, fatigue sensitive structural items including the following: steel dorsal longerons, cockpit longerons, and the upper/lower center longerons.
 In addition, associated bulkheads/formers, skins, and floors will be included in this remove and replace effort.

 CPI Aero will support the T-38C PC III aircraft structural modification program during Phase II.
 Requirements for Phase I are being fulfilled by Northrop Grumman Technical Services (up to 51 kits) while requirements for Phase II (the remaining 74 kits) will be fulfilled by CPI Aero.
 CPI Aero will provide the necessary integration of kits, program management, logistics, discrepancy reporting/resolution, and sub-contract management.
 The Period of Performance and Ordering Period for Phase II commences immediately and will span five years, with an anticipated delivery period of six years, ending in February 2021.